devops329/devops/instruction/grafanaLogging/grafanaLogging.md

 ## Inserting logs using HTTP

-For this exercise you will use the `HTTP Metrics` connector to insert data into a Prometheus data service hosted on Grafana Cloud and exposed using the `grafana-youraccountnamehere-prom` data source that Grafana created by default when you set up your account.
+For this exercise you will use the `Logs HTTP` connector to insert data into a data service hosted on Grafana Cloud and exposed using the `grafana-youraccountnamehere-logs` data source that Grafana created by default when you set up your account.

 In order to send logs over HTTP you will need an API key.